How much does a million dollar life insurance policy cost?

 Working with a financial professional

 If you're interested in permanent coverage with a wealth-building component – or you're not sure what kind of protection is best for you – it's a good idea to work with a professional who can help guide these important financial decisions.
 They can provide knowledgeable information about the options that fit your current budget and long-term financial goals.
 If you have a financial professional you trust, ask them how much coverage and what type of policies to consider.
-Otherwise, Guardian can connect with a financial representative who will listen to your needs, tell you about some of the best ways to meet those needs at a cost you can afford, then help you decide.
+Otherwise, Guardian can connect with a financial professional who will listen to your needs, tell you about some of the best ways to meet those needs at a cost you can afford, then help you decide.